hanqizhang/hanqizhang/README.md

 -->

 - 🔭
-- 🌱 I was recently reading: In Consciousness We Trust by Hakwan Lau
+- 🌱 I was recently reading: In Consciousness We Trust by Hakwan Lau, and the Hidden Girl by Ken Liu